haowang-lslab/haowang-lslab.github.io/_pages/about.md

 - *IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing*
 - *...and more.*

-# 🚀 Selected Projects & Honors & Awards
+# 🚀 Selected Projects and Honors
 -  Jul.
 2026, 📋Young Scientists Fund (Class C), Shandong Provincial Natural Science Foundation.
 -  Jun.
 2026, 🏆Young Talent of Lifting engineering for Science and Technology in Shandong，China.
 -  Apr.
 2025, 🎖️<strong><a href="https://ieeexplore.ieee.org/document/10969974" target="_blank" style="text-decoration: none;">IEEE Journal of Oceanic Engineering's Outstanding Reviewers</a></strong>.